Album notes 1

 Waterloo Sunrise (theme)

 As Greg and I signed off the tracks making up the album, I had this idea of a closing piece that contained a selection of instrumental parts from the recordings to date.
-So, on 1st July 2021, we spent a very enjoyable day listening and collating elements of the excellent contributions made by many of the musicians involved.
-(There is a post published that day in the News section, so I can be sure of the date).
+So, we spent a very enjoyable day listening and collating elements of the sublime parts made by many of the musicians involved.
+(There is a post published that day in the News/diary section of my website, so I can be sure of the date in question).

-We subsequently credited the sound effects on the album to Chip Peacock.
-This name was created during the recording the first album, Birdcage, that we worked on in the 1990s.
+A final note.
+We credited the sound effects on the album to Chip Peacock.
+This name was created during the recording the Birdcage album, when we were at work in the 1990s.
 One day a peacock appeared in the garden at the back of Greg’s flat in Ealing and its arrival coincided with Greg working on rhythm tracks on his computer – hence the name.
 It seemed opportune to allocate any machine-based contributions to our mythical figure.
 His legend has grown in the intervening years and Chip has subsequently taken on various personality traits – mostly ones we wouldn’t want to have ourselves!

 For the second instalment in the background to the material, please see Album Notes 2